MCERQUA/echo2/clients/Josh/muscle_car_blogs/big_block_alternatives/project_status.md

 - Need production number and market value visualization tools

 ## Notes and Considerations
-- Article will be exceptionally comprehensive at approximately 7,000-8,000 words
+- Introduction and Overlooked Phenomenon sections have been completed and exceed original word count estimates (2,956 words total vs. 1,300-1,500 planned)
-- Strong SEO optimization needed with primary keyword "big-block muscle cars" and secondary keywords for each manufacturer
+- May need to adjust word counts for remaining sections to maintain appropriate article length
-- Particular emphasis needed on insurance considerations throughout article
+- Strong SEO optimization implemented in completed sections with primary keyword "big-block muscle cars" and secondary keywords
-- Balance needed between technical details and accessible information for general audience
+- Insurance considerations woven throughout the completed sections as planned
 - Each vehicle section should include at least 3-4 high-quality external links
-- Content will significantly outperform competitor articles in depth, technical accuracy, and research quality
+- Content quality in completed sections significantly outperforms competitor articles in depth, technical accuracy, and research quality